 Initiatives that reach smallholder farmers to improve agricultural productivity including livestock, fisheries, market access, post-harvest handling, food safety or other impact.
 The initiatives may include (but are not limited to):

 - Improving the quality and/or the access to inputs;

 - Provision of extension services to smallholder farmers;

-- Promoting the production of nutritious foods;
+- Promoting the production of high value nutritious foods;

 - Promoting of climate smart, soil and water conservation technologies;